Train With Us

 Roanoke Budo Kai is an independent dojo that welcomes aikidoka of any affiliation to visit.
 We are a traditional dojo and broadly focus on many aspects shared by the various organizations.

 We enjoy visiting other dojos and attending seminars and we certainly welcome you to join us whenever you are in Roanoke!
 There is no mat fee for visitors.
 Please use the contact form to let us know that you’ll be attending.

-Roanoke Budo Kai offers 3 weekly classes through the Roanoke County Parks and Recreation Department.
+Roanoke Budo Kai currently offers 2 weekly classes through the Roanoke County Parks and Recreation Department.
 This association allows us to reduce fees and follow O’Sensei’s belief that aikido is for everyone while supporting our local community.
 There are no additional dojo membership fees and the dojo receives no funds from student registrations.